Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 5. You Can Use Multiple Models Without Multiple Subscriptions

-Want to try GPT-5 for creative writing and Claude for analysis?
+Want to try GPT-5 for creative writing, Claude for analysis, and Gemini for fast responses?

-- Consumer route: Monthly subscription for ChatGPT Plus + monthly subscription for Claude Pro.
+• Consumer route: Monthly subscriptions for ChatGPT Plus + Claude Pro + Google AI Pro.
 Multiple recurring charges.

-- API route: Add keys for each provider.
-Pay only for tokens you actually use across both.
+• API route: Add keys for each provider.
+Pay only for tokens you actually use across all three.
 Total cost: still $2-10/month for most people.

 Switch models mid-conversation.
 Compare responses.
 Use the best model for each task.
 No need to maintain multiple monthly subscriptions.

-Every model from OpenAI and Anthropic in one app.
+Every model from OpenAI, Anthropic, and Google in one app.
 Switch mid-conversation.
 Compare responses.
 Pay only for what you actually use.

 But I'm Not a Developer...